Briana122/Sphere-Wars/README.md

 **Linux:**
 - *python python3 -m venv .venv && source .venv/bin/activate* to create and activate virtual environment
 - *python pip install -r requirements.txt* to install all required dependencies
+- *python pip install -e .* to run the setup

 ## Usage
 To run a simple game with the rendering,